-can avoid pitting.
+can avoid corrosion and pitting.

 Your first-line-of-defense against Preventing Corrosion is the passive oxide layer of Surgical Instruments Stainless steel.
 One of the special characteristics of these steels is that the manufacturer forms a passive oxide layer on the surface, which protects them against corrosion.